 There are countless open-style bars in Walking Street, on the street side, side streets, and multi-bar beer bar complexes.

-They are some of the most chilled out and cheapest places to drink on Walking Street.
-Great places to meet girls, or watch life go by, to take in the sights and sounds of Walking Street.
+They are some of the most chilled-out and cheapest places to drink on Walking Street.
+Great places to meet girls or just watch life on Walking Street go by.

 Walking Street’s nightclubs and discos are “the place” for foreigners to dance and party until late.
 They are also popular with Thais, including freelance girls and bar girls.
 Discos and nightclubs open their doors at various times during the evening, mainly between 7 and 10 PM, and close according to current legal closing times, usually between 12 AM and 1 AM.